wrotki8778/Ski_jumping_data_center/README.md

 Next steps are as below:
 - complete the documentation of function appearing in the modules,
 - optimize code (make the style better, clean redundant sections etc.)
-- make some insights from the collected data, at least one.
 My scripts have several limitations and I take no responsibility for errors appearing in them.